 A verbal threat can get you in trouble, even if you didn’t mean it.
-It is a criminal offence, referred to as an utter threat.
+It is a criminal offence, referred to as an uttering threats.
 Given that utter threat is a hybrid offence, if the Crown chooses to proceed by indictment a person convicted of this offence can face a maximum sentence of five years imprisonment.

 An utter threat applies when someone knowingly conveys a threat to a person verbally, or by other means to either:

-- Kill, poison or injure an animal or bird that is the property of any person (CC S.264.1)
+- Kill, poison or injure an animal or bird that is the property of any person (s.264.1)

-The two most common threats to result in criminal charges are an utter threat to cause death and utter threat to cause bodily harm.
+The two most common threats to result in criminal charges are uttering threats to cause death and uttering threats to cause bodily harm.
 A person does have to follow through with the threat to be convicted, the victim simply has to have reason to believe that it could happen, and the person has the means to carry out the threat.
 Even a badly worded joke could potentially be considered a threat.

 Utter threat defences often have a good chance at success since verbal threats are hard to prove.
 There is often no physical or tangible evidence as exists with a written threat.
 In the absence of a witness or recording, it becomes a matter of he said, she said.